 HPD's COVID-19 announcements are available on their website and their Twitter page.
 Here's a summary:

-100 Gold Street is closed.
+100 Gold Street is still closed.
 All tenant briefings have been postponed and will be rescheduled.
+The HPD website suggests that e-mail is the best way to get in touch with HPD staff - you can see a list of departments and e-mail addresses here.

 Non-emergency HQS inspections are temporarily suspended.
 Call 311 if you have a life-threatening condition.